-Keep in mind that any character can adopt a character limitation - not just those with super powers.
-A non-powered character may accept a character limitation in exchange for five points per 'step' of limitation adopted (or, when using random character generation, one skill, contact and quirk point).
+Keep in mind that any character can adopt a character limitation - not just those with super-powers.
+A non-powered character may accept a character limitation in exchange for five points per 'step' of limitation adopted (or, when using random character generation, one skill, contact, and quirk slot).
 For example, a very strong character limitation would grant a skilled normal fifteen character points.

-Or, in random character generation, three skills, contacts and quirk points.
+Or, in random character generation, three skill, contact, and quirk slots.

 Common character limitations include the following:

 Alter Ego: the character with an alter ego has two distinct forms - the one with powers and the one without.
-These forms may or may not share the same personality, but the problem is that the character cannot control the conditions by which he will transform between them.
+These forms may or may not share the same personality, but the problem is that the character cannot control the conditions by which they will transform between the two.
 Thus, the severity of an alter ego for the purposes of limitations depends on just how inconvenient the alter ego is for a character.